 IF NO AND/OR DON’T KNOW TO ALL ACTIVITIES

 I2b.
-Is there somebody else with senior responsibility for staff skills and training needs at this site who would know about these activities?
+Is there somebody else with senior responsibility for staff skills and training needs at this site?
 PLEASE ASK FOR THE NAME OF THE APPROPRIATE PERSON AT THIS SITE AND TO BE TRANSFERRED